Uses for Wood Chips

 Wood chips contain a great deal of carbon, and they're great for building up the soil.
 Just by using them as mulch, you'll be improving the condition of your soil, but you can also add them to your compost as a carbon or "brown" layer.
 They'll break down and enrich the dirt, making it that much more nutritious for the plants you spread it on.

 Like other wood products, wood chips can make great fuel, and they're especially useful for fire starter and small, controlled fires.
 They're also ideal for biomass reactors, which can be used to power engines in addition to providing heat.

-Another classic use of woodchips: as a walkway substrate.
+Another classic use of woodchips is as a walkway substrate.
 They'll even out the ground and provide weed suppression in the garden and lawn areas.
 Before you create a wood chip walkway, lay down a weed barrier to increase its lifetime.
-Be aware that wheelchair users and other people with mobility impairments might have trouble navigating a walkway that's not carefully graded, and be sure to remove any large debris regularly so it won't trip people.
+Be aware, though, that wheelchair users and other people with mobility impairments might have trouble navigating a walkway that's not carefully graded, and be sure to remove any large debris regularly so it won't trip people.

 6. Play area surface